-Steven Hurlburt is a senior researcher at AIR with more than thirteen years of research and evaluation experience, specializing in Title I implementation, school improvement, and federal and state accountability.
+Steven Hurlburt is a principal researcher at AIR with more than thirteen years of research and evaluation experience, specializing in Title I implementation, school improvement, and federal and state accountability.
 At present, Hurlburt is the task lead for the case study component on the Study of Weighted Funding Systems and a senior team member on the Study of Title I Schoolwide and Targeted Assistance Programs, for which he will be leading data collection activities at several case study schools.

 Hurlburt is also a co-project director for the Bill & Melinda Gates Foundation’s Frontier Set Evaluation—a four-year, mixed-methods evaluation of 35 two- and four-year higher education institutions simultaneously implementing a set of three student success interventions—for which he provides conceptual and technical leadership for all data collection and analysis activities.
 He is also the task leader for quantitative analyses for the Study of the Early Implementation of ESEA Flexibility Provisions, for which he is responsible for designing and conduct quantitative analyses of school-level achievement and accountability data for states that received ESEA flexibility waivers, and a site lead for the Massachusetts Monitoring Site Visit project, leading interviews and focus groups in several Level 4 and Level 5 schools to provide state leaders information on schools’ progress towards stated turnaround goals.